Why Does my Toilet Bubble When the Bathtub Drains?

 It’s better to use safe enzyme-based cleaners, baking soda, peroxide, or salt.
 You can also use a longer plumbing auger to reach further into the plumbing system.

 Of course, if the toilet is bubbling, it’s also affected, which means plunging the toilet could be useful for clearing the blockage.
+If you find there is a blocked drain outside the property, it is time to call in the drain unblocking professionals.

 Clear the vent